Blogs

 1. Supreme Court

-As the apex court, the Supreme Court is the highest judicial authority in the nation, handling appeals, constitutional issues and cases of national importance, and serving as the final arbiter when it comes to legal disputes.
+As the apex court, the Supreme Court is the highest judicial authority in the nation, handling appeals, constitutional issues and cases of national importance and serving as the final arbiter when it comes to legal disputes.

 2. High Courts

 Every state or Union Territory has its dedicated High Court, which has jurisdiction over lower courts and tackles appeals from district-level courts.
-The High Court has both appellate and jurisdiction, which simply means that the High Court can hear cases directly or as appeals from subordinate courts.
+The High Court has both appellate and original jurisdiction, which simply means that the High Court can hear cases directly or as appeals from subordinate courts.

 3. District Courts

 These courts are at the grassroots level and handle almost all civil and criminal cases.
-District Courts are further categorised into two- Criminal Court- For handling offences such as thefts, assaults, and heinous crimes and Civil Courts- For issues related to property, contracts, etc.
+District Courts are further categorised into two- Criminal Court- For handling offences such as thefts, assaults and heinous crimes and Civil Courts- For issues related to property, contracts, etc.

-The judiciary also holds the power of judicial review, enabling it to ensure that laws and executive options comply with the Indian Constitution.
+The judiciary also holds the power of judicial review, enabling it to ensure that laws and executive orders comply with the Indian Constitution.
 This structure assures that citizens have access to justice, regardless of their social or economic status, making the system easily accessible and holistic.

 How the Judicial System Functions